Westland Wessex: Notable appearances in film

 Wessexes portrayed the visually similar CH-34 Choctaws in Stanley Kubrick's 1987 film Full Metal Jacket.
 The helicopters used were Wessex 60s, a civilian version of the Wessex HC.2.
 These are powered by the coupled-twin de Havilland Gnome with a distinctive long nose and single large turbine exhaust on each side, distinguishing them from the CH-34.
-XT761 was featured in season 4 of The Crown depicting Tom Byrne as Prince Andrew visiting the Queen.
+XT761 was featured in season 4 of The Crown depicting Tom Byrne as the then Prince Andrew visiting the Queen.